How the TCJA Changes Things

 Amortization and R&D Claims

-How will the TCJA’s amortization law affect claiming the credit?
-To put it mildly, you’ll be looking at another reporting headache when claiming the R&D tax credit.
+How will the TCJA’s amortization law affect deducting R&D expenses?
+To put it mildly, you’ll be looking at another reporting headache.

 Will the R&D Amortization Rule be Repealed?